vmware/nsx-alb-datascript-samples-library/availability/uri_switching3.md

 # HTTP URI Switching using String Groups - Advanced

 Leverage StringGroup defined dict to redirect the requests from existing url to new url.
-StrinGroup type is KEYVAL, where the key is current url and value is new url (to be redirected to).
+StringGroup type is KEYVAL, where the key is current url and value is new url (to be redirected to).
 StringGroup "urls_stringgroup" has to be attached to datascript.

 ```lua
 -- HTTP_REQUEST